CleanSolLLC/my-value-shopper-backend/README.md

 # My-Value-Shopper-Backend

-PROVIDE DETAILED DESCRIPTION
+My My-Value-Shopper-Backend is the back end (server) of a SPA (single page application).
+Please read https://github.com/CleanSolLLC/my-value-shopper-backend#readme to learn more about the application.

-## Run Program
+##
-If you want to run the appplication remotely the front end uses GitHub Pages and the back end uses Heroku.
-The link to the application may be found here XXXXXXXXXXXXXXXXXX.
+At this time the application is not hosted.
+But you can fork and clone down the repositories.
+Please check back regarding hosting status!

-## Prerequisites
+## Prerequisites and Installation

 Before you begin,  ensure you have met the following requirements:
+* You have forked and cloned down my-value-shopper-backend https://github.com/CleanSolLLC/my-value-shopper-backend.git
-* You have forked and cloned down my-value-shopper-frontend https://github.com/CleanSolLLC/my-value-shopper-frontend.git
+* You have forked and cloned down my-value-shopper-backend https://github.com/CleanSolLLC/my-value-shopper-backend.git

-## Installing My Value Shopper Backend>

-To install <my-value-shopper-backend>, follow these steps:

-fork and clone down the repo my-value-shopper-frontend to your local machine.
-This will provide you with the index.html files as well as the Javascript files for the client side of the application.
+* The application uses a Postgresql database
+* Set up a free Rapid API account https://rapidapi.com
+* Go to https://rapidapi.com/b2g.corporation/api/amazon24/ to set up your free key.
+Note that the "freemium package" offers a hard limit of 200 free queries per month.
+If you require additional queries simply upgrade your plan.
+* create a .env file in your root directory

+AMAZON_HOST = 'amazon24.p.rapidapi.com'
+AMAZON_KEY = 'add your key here'

+Run rails s to launch the server.
+The server will be running on http://localhost:3001

 ## Contributing to <my-value-shopper-backend>